mastodon/fediverse_auxiliary_service_provider_specifications/debug/v0.1/debug_provider.md

 * that the request has been made,
 * at what time it was made,
-* the hostname of the provider that made the request and
+* the IP address of the provider that made the request and
 * if present the JSON object from the request body

 This is a strong "SHOULD" but not a "MUST" because skipping this step